Silently install the Okta Browser Plugin for Internet Explorer

 - Deploy this policy to your target machines.

-Now users are not prompted to enable or disable the plugin installation process during silent installation.Top
+Once you have finished, your end users will not be prompted to enable or disable the plugin installation while it is silently installed.